drghirlanda/alex/README.md

 Scope
 -----

-Alex can display squares, circles, images or movies from files, and play sound files.
+Alex can display squares, circles, text, images or movies from files, and play sound files.
 All of these can serve as conditioned stimuli (CSs) or as unconditioned stimuli (USs), or, in other terms, as cues and outcomes.
 Multiple CSs and USs can be presented at the same time.
 Currently, alex's biggest limitations are:

 - There is only one reinforcement schedule, Variable Ratio.
 That is,